confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream-as-select.md

 ksqlDB can integrate with [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/index.html). ksqlDB registers the key and/or value schema(s) of the new stream with {{ site.sr }} automatically.
-Key and value schemas are registered under the subjects `<topic-name>-key` and `<topic-name>-value`, respectively.
+Key and value schemas are registered under the subjects `<topic-name>-key` and `<topic-name>-value`, respectively. ksqlDB can also use [Schema Inference With ID](/operate-and-deploy/schema-inference-with-id) to enable you using physical schema to for data serialization.

 ## Stream properties